alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-07-27-ruling-on-participating-kafir-celebrations.md

 lang: en
 locale: en
 note: true
-excerpt: "Is it permissible for a Muslim to participate with Christians in their non-religious celebrations and share in their sorrows, such as birthday celebrations or sending condolences to the bereaved in or outside the cemetery?"
+summary: "Is it permissible for a Muslim to participate with Christians in their non-religious celebrations and share in their sorrows, such as birthday celebrations or sending condolences to the bereaved in or outside the cemetery?"
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz Ibn Baz